cocode/TrekBASIC/README.txt

     TODO Replace namedtuple for ste with dataclass (maybe) TODO need to make sure we suport get_symbol_count() for nested scopes.
 But see next item, so maybe not TODO Search and destroy for literal strings used for what should be enums.
+    TODO what does get_additional do?
+    TODO I need new names!
+We use 'line' both for the 100 "100 PRINT X", and for the index into the array of lines. (and we use offset for the index into the list of stmts on a line, so we can't use that.
+Maybe line_number, index_number and offset?